Nuclear fallout: Global fallout

 After the detonation of a weapon at or above the fallout-free altitude (an air burst), fission products, un-fissioned nuclear material, and weapon residues vaporized by the heat of the fireball condense into a suspension of particles 10 nm to 20 μm in diameter.
 This size of particulate matter, lifted to the stratosphere, may take months or years to settle, and may do so anywhere in the world.
-Its radioactive characteristics increase the statistical cancer risk, with up to 2.4 million people having died by 2020 from the measurable elevated atmospheric radioactivity after the widespread nuclear weapons testing of the 1950s, peaking in 1963 (the Bomb pulse).
-Levels reached about 0.15 mSv per year worldwide, or about 7% of average background radiation dose from all sources, and has slowly decreased since, with natural background radiation levels being around 1 mSv.
+Its radioactive characteristics increase the statistical cancer risk, with one report estimating roughly 430,000 additional cancer deaths by the year 2000 and a total of 2.4 million additional cancer deaths over the next several thousand years from the measurably elevated atmospheric radioactivity after the widespread nuclear weapons testing of the 1950s, peaking in 1963 (the Bomb pulse).
+The additional radiation exposure (including future exposure) is estimated to amount to an average effective dose of 3.5 mSv, with global average natural background radiation levels being around 2.4 mSv per year.

 Radioactive fallout has occurred around the world; for example, people have been exposed to iodine-131 from atmospheric nuclear testing.
 Fallout accumulates on vegetation, including fruits and vegetables.
 Starting from 1951 people may have gotten exposure, depending on whether they were outside, the weather, and whether they consumed contaminated milk, vegetables or fruit.
 Exposure can be on an intermediate time scale or long term.
 The intermediate time scale results from fallout that has been put into the troposphere and ejected by precipitation during the first month.
 Long-term fallout can sometimes occur from deposition of tiny particles carried in the stratosphere.
 By the time that stratospheric fallout has begun to reach the earth, the radioactivity is very much decreased.
 Also, after a year it is estimated that a sizable quantity of fission products move from the northern to the southern stratosphere.
 The intermediate time scale is between 1 and 30 days, with long term fallout occurring after that.

 Examples of both intermediate and long term fallout occurred after the 1986 Chernobyl accident, which contaminated over 20000 km2 of land in Ukraine and Belarus.
 The main fuel of the reactor was uranium, and surrounding this was graphite, both of which were vaporized by the hydrogen explosion that destroyed the reactor and breached its containment.
 An estimated 31 people died within a few weeks after this happened, including two plant workers killed at the scene.
 Although residents were evacuated within 36 hours, people started to complain of vomiting, migraines and other major signs of radiation sickness.
 The officials of Ukraine had to close off an area with an 18 mile radius.
 Long term effects included at least 6,000 cases of thyroid cancer, mainly among children.
 Fallout spread throughout Europe, with Northern Scandinavia receiving a heavy dose, contaminating reindeer herds in Lapland, and salad greens becoming almost unavailable in France.
 Some sheep farms in North Wales and the North Of England were required to monitor radioactivity levels in their flocks until the control was lifted in 2012.